snova-rodrigom/ai-starter-kit/benchmarking/README.md

 - Individual responses file

 This output file contains the number of input and output tokens, number of total tokens, Time To First Token (TTFT), End-To-End Latency (E2E Latency) and Throughput from Server (if available) and Client side, for each individual request sent to the LLM.
 Users can use this data for further analysis.
-We provide this notebook `notebooks/analyze-token-benchmark-results.ipynb` with some charts that they can use to start.
+We provide a notebook under `notebooks` folder with useful code to show charts that they can use to start.

 ![individual_responses_image](./imgs/perf_eval_individual_responses_output.png)